 This blog post is part of a series exploring the value and benefits of spending time with horses and other animals, including within a therapeutic environment.
 See our previous post: Why Horses for an introduction to, and overview of what the expect from, this series.

 A growing body of research indicates that interactions and relationships with animals can have a wide range of positive impacts on our physical, emotional, mental and social well being, development and health.
 Numerous studies have discovered that we humans experience more rapid recovery rates after surgery, higher levels of self esteem and empathy, lower levels of anxiety and even better communication in our marriages; all as a result of having a positive relationship with an animal.
 Other researchers have discovered that simply the presence of an animal – without the need for any interaction – can create many of the same effects.
-(For more information see our blog post: The Healing Power of Animals or email us for a bibliography.)
+(For an overview of what the research shows about the human animal bond, see our previous blog post in this series: Why Horses: The Healing Power of Animals)

 Some researchers explain this in terms of our biology.
 The hypothesis of Biophilia (derived from the Greek words for life and loving) speaks to our evolutionary need to be and feel close to nature, and provides a reason for why our bodies and psyche just seem to know that when all is well with the animals, all is well with us.
 According to biophilia, all humans have a biologically based attunement to animals and nature.
 Because we evolved in nature alongside animals we have been shaped to pay attention to them.
 As hunter gatherers we observed animals to assess the safety of our environment.
 If they are calm, then we know that all is well.
 Biophilia suggests that it is because of this genetic attunement that our brains function better and our nervous systems relax when we are around animals.